ThomasBaldi/STUDY-EP-stock-sales/README.md

 ### Cart:

-1. Logged in users can access the "GET/cart" endpoint.
+1. Logged in users can access the `GET/cart` endpoint.

 - With this endpoint users will be able to see they're cart and cart id, the current total price of their cart and the items they've added to it (with Item details such as name id price and quantity)
 - The endpoint handles errors should there be any in retrieving such data.

 ---

-2. Only the Admin can access the "GET/allcarts" endpoint.
+2. Only the Admin can access the `GET/allcarts` endpoint.

-- The result body is the same as the get/cart for users, simply it shows all carts of all the users.
+- The result body is the same as the get/cart for users, simply it shows all carts of all the users plus their fullname and username.
 - The endpoint handles errors should there be any in retrieving such data.
 - This endpoint uses, as specified in the requests, a raw sql query to retrieve all the data.

 ---

-3. Logged in users can empty their carts of all cartitems in it by accessing the "DELETE/cart/:id" and passing their cart id as a parameter.
+3. Logged in users can empty their carts of all cartitems in it by accessing the `DELETE/cart/:id` and passing their cart id as a parameter.

 - Should they pass a cart number that isn't theirs, an error message will be sent as a response.
 - Otherwise, should there be any error during the deletion, a relevant message will be in the response.

 ### Cart-Items:

-1. Logged in users can add cart items to their cart through "POST/cart_item" with a request body like the following one:
+1. Logged in users can add cart items to their cart through `POST/cart_item` with a request body like the following one:

 ```JSON
 {